Joint SPX-VIX calibration with Gaussian polynomial volatility models: deep pricing with quantization hints: Introduction

 \paragraph{Gaussian polynomial volatility models.} First, we introduce in Section~\ref{gpvm} a general class of \textit{Gaussian polynomial volatility} models in which the SPX spot price takes the form

 where $(W,W^{\perp})$ is two-dimensional Brownian motion.
-The SPX spot price $S$ is correlated with the volatility process $\sigma$ which is, up to a normalizing constant, defined as a polynomial function $p(X)$ of a Gaussian Volterra process $X$ in the form
+The SPX spot price $S$ is correlated with the volatility process $\sigma$ which is, up to a normalizing {deterministic term}, defined as a polynomial function $p(X)$ of a Gaussian Volterra process $X$ in the form

-for a locally square-integrable kernel $K$.
-The choice of the kernel introduces a good deal of flexibility in the modeling of the volatility process, such as rough volatility \cite{aj-22, abi2019multifactor, abi2019affine, bayer2016pricing, bennedsen2016decoupling, el2019characteristic, gatheral2018volatility, gatheral2020quadratic} for singular fractional kernels of the form $K(t)\sim t^{H-1/2}$ with $0<H{\leq}1/2$, or the log-modulated kernel that extends the fractional kernel for the case $H=0$, see \cite{bayer2021log}; path-dependent models with non-singular kernel such as the shifted fractional kernel $K(t)\sim (t+\varepsilon)^{H-1/2}$; exponential kernels $K(t)\sim e^{-\lambda t}$ for which $X$ is a (Markovian) Ornstein-Uhlenbeck process or weighted sums of exponentials \cite{abi2019lifting,abi2019markovian,cuchiero2020generalized,harms2019affine}, refer to Table~\ref{tablekernels} below.
+for some locally square-integrable kernel $K$.
+The choice of the kernel introduces a good deal of flexibility in the modeling of the volatility process, such as rough volatility \cite{abi2022characteristic, abi2019multifactor, abi2019affine, bayer2016pricing, bennedsen2016decoupling, el2019characteristic, gatheral2018volatility, gatheral2020quadratic} for singular fractional kernels of the form $K(t)\sim t^{H-1/2}$ with $0<H{\leq}1/2$, or the log-modulated kernel that extends the fractional kernel for the case $H=0$, see \cite{bayer2021log}; path-dependent models with non-singular kernel such as the shifted fractional kernel $K(t)\sim (t+\varepsilon)^{H-1/2}$; exponential kernels $K(t)\sim e^{-\lambda t}$ for which $X$ is a (Markovian) Ornstein-Uhlenbeck process or weighted sums of exponentials \cite{abi2019lifting,abi2019markovian,cuchiero2020generalized,harms2019affine}, refer to Table~\ref{tablekernels} below.
 We will compare the performance of these different kernels on the joint calibration problem.
 Although it is difficult to decouple the impact of the different input parameters of the model, it turns out, that the choice of $K$ has a major impact on the ATM-skew of the implied volatility of the SPX and the level of the implied volatility of the VIX.
 While the choice of the polynomial function $p$ has a prominent impact on the shape of the VIX smile.
 Taking $p$ a polynomial of order $5$ (and higher) allows us to reproduce the upward slope of the VIX smile.